smnikitin/NI-house/README.md

 # NI-house
-way to find new house in boston area in 2022
+way to find new house in Boston area in 2022
-kritera:
+criteria:
-- need to be cluse to T stataion
+- need to be close to T station
 - need to be not log by T to downtown
-- walk disatnce to groserry
+- walk distance to grocery
 - not more then 4k/m
-- swiming pool
+- swimming pool
 - gym
 - bbq
-- break conrtact
+- break contract
-- not low skore (more 4.0)
+- not low score (more 4.0)

 format: